-This report has StatLinks for tables and graphs.
+This report has StatLinks for tables and graphs at the end of the chapters.
 To download the matching Excel® spreadsheet, just type the link into your Internet browser, starting with the https://doi.org prefix, or click on the link from the e-book version.